USA Banner

 • Provides airworthiness support for Reduced Vertical Separation Minimum operations in the National Airspace System (NAS), coordinates with Aircraft Certification Service (AIR) and Air Traffic Organization (ATO) for system performance issues.

-• Supports safety oversight offices with reviews of operator Aircraft Network Security Programs (ANSP).
+• Supports safety oversight offices with reviews of operator Aircraft Information Security Programs (AISP).

 • Office of Primary Responsibility (OPR) for maintenance of investigative technologies that include Cockpit Voice Recorder (CVR), Digital Flight Data Recorder (DFDR) and Emergency Locator Transmitter (ELT), Underwater Locator Device (ULD), Underwater Locator Beacons (ULB), Timely Recovery of Flight Data, Global Aeronautical Distress & Safety System (GADSS), and related systems.

-Responsible for developing and standardizing national guidance and rulemaking related to general aviation aircraft maintenance.
+Responsible for the development and standardization of national guidance and rulemaking related to the maintenance of general aviation aircraft.

 Responsibilities

-• Supporting industry and industry working groups on national policy and guidance for general aviation aircraft, helicopters, light sport aircraft, ultralight aircraft, and balloons.
+• Supports and collaborates with industry stakeholders and working groups to develop and refine national policies and guidance for various aircraft types, including general aviation airplanes, helicopters, light sport aircraft, ultralight aircraft, experimental aircraft, and balloons.

-• Supports Safety Assurance Offices for general aviation related issues.
+• Supports Safety Assurance Offices with addressing general aviation-related issues.

-• Provides direction, review and revision for General Aviation Safety Inspector training related to general aviation aircraft maintenance.
+• Develops Aviation Safety Inspector training related to general aviation aircraft maintenance.

-• Office of primary responsibility for Military Commercial Derivative Aircraft (MCDA) maintenance requirements.
+• Serves as office of primary responsibility for Military Commercial Derivative Aircraft (MCDA) maintenance requirements and technical support.

-• Provide technical assistance and support for Public Aircraft
+• Provides technical assistance and support for Public Aircraft Operations

 Repair Station Section (AFS-340RS):